All Episodes

 I don't know.

-Uh what does Obama got to say about that?
+What has Obama got to say about that?

-He says, Oh, yeah, we should speak French and Spanish.
+He says, oh, yeah, we should speak French and Spanish.

-What is it like when a mead American goes to the voting booth and there are no ballots in Mead.
+What is it like when a Mead American goes to the voting booth and there are no ballots in Mead?

 I don't know, maybe Joel in Western Pennsylvania.

-Do they have big mead?
+Do they have big meat?

-They've got uh I'm aware of.
+They've got – That's what I'm aware of.

 Yeah.